hoffmangroup/genomedata/doc/genomedata.rst

       --verbose             Print status updates and diagnostic messages

-.. _genomedata-hard-mask:
+.. _genomedata-hardmask:

-genomedata-hard-mask
+genomedata-hardmask
 --------------------

-This command permanently masks out regions from tracks in the Genomedata archive.
-It is not recommended for masking of large genome-wide datasets.
+This command permanently and irreversibly masks out regions from tracks in the Genomedata archive.
+Due to slow performance, it is not recommended for masking large genome-wide datasets.
 In the case of very large datasets, it is recommended you mask or filter your data first, then load the masked data with genomedata-load-data.

 ::

-    usage: genomedata-hard-mask [-h] [-v] [-t TRACKNAME [TRACKNAME ...]]
+    usage: genomedata-hardmask [-h] [-v] [-t TRACKNAME [TRACKNAME ...]]
                                 [--hardmask OPERATOR] [--no-close] [--dry-run]
                                 [--verbose]
                                 maskfile gdarchive